Obituary of Thomas Tipple

 Much gratitude to Dr. Vittorio Fiorenza and Dr. Craig Maier for years of dedicated care, Sister Mary Frederick, SNJM, for her constant prayers and many cheering visits, and the attentive nurses at St. Peter's Hospital.

-A Mass of Christian Burial and memorial service will be held at 11 am on Saturday, May 12 at St. Thomas the Apostle Church in Delmar, a further announcement will be made.
+A Mass of Christian Burial and memorial service will be held at 11 am on Saturday, May 12 at St. Thomas the Apostle Church in Delmar.
+The family will receive visitors at the Church beginning at 10 am.
 Interment will be private.
 In lieu of flowers, donations in Tom's memory may be made to Community Caregivers, 2021 Western Ave., Suite 104, Albany NY 12203 or to Memorial Sloan Kettering Cancer Center.

 Donations in Tom's memory are allocated to support their Pancreatic Cancer Research Fund and should be made payable to Memorial Sloan Kettering Cancer Center and mailed to: MSKCC, Attn: Emily Carter, 885 Second Ave.
 7th Floor, New York, NY 10017.
 Please indicate on the check that the gift is in Tom's memory.